tetsuo/tetsuo.github.io/articles/warp.md

 description: Experimenting with Go's generics and their practicality in modeling FP patterns
 tags: go,tutorial
 published: 2024-08-30T00:00:00
-updated: 2025-06-02T13:37:00
+updated: 2025-06-05T13:37:00
 ---

-> The introduction of [**generics**](https://go.dev/blog/intro-generics) in Go 1.18—a long-awaited feature enabling parametric polymorphism—has greatly expanded the language's potential for unlocking functional paradigms, offering an exciting new playground for nerds like myself to explore.
+> This post explores using Go's generics to structure and compose computations in a functional style.

 Let's begin by comparing polymorphism in Haskell and Go.